Got it all here, free National Park days for 2020.

-National parks offer priceless beauty and for 10 days in 2017 the admission price is just that–priceless.
-The National Park Service will waive the usual admission over several weekends in 2017.
-Only 124 of the 417 total national park sites charge admission ($3 to $30) and the remaining sites are free to enter year-round.
+National Parks offer priceless beauty and for 5 days in 2020 the admission price will be priceless.
+When the National Park Service will waive the usual park admission.
+Though only about 100 sites of the 419 National Park Service sites charge admission ($3 to $35) and the remaining sites are free to enter year-round.

-With iconic destinations like Mount Rushmore National Memorial and the Statue of Liberty National Monument, your family can explore for free.
+With iconic destinations like Mount Rushmore National Memorialor Grand Canyon National Park, your family can explore for free.
 Throw the tent in the SUV and it’s a budget vacation kids will remember for years.
-Most camping spots are less than $30 a night and even gourmet marshmallows are a bargain when toasted over a campfire.
+Most camping spots cost less than $30 a night and even gourmet marshmallows are a bargain when toasted over a campfire.

 History of the National Park Service

-The idea of a national park is an American innovation that’s been adopted across the world.
-The first national park, Yellowstone in Wyoming, was set aside in 1872 to protect and preserve it for future generations.
+The idea of a national park is an American innovation that the world has adopted.
+In 1872, Yellowstone National Park was set aside to protect and preserve it for future generations.
 On August 25, 1916, President Woodrow Wilson created the National Park Service to govern the 35 national parks in the U.S. at the time.

 The National Park Service charges reasonable fees for their parks, a week in Grand Canyon National Park is $30 for seven days.
 Though the National Park Service offers several fee-free days sprinkled throughout the year.

 Note: Fee-free days does not include user fees like camping, boat launches, shuttle buses, ferry rides, parking fees and tour fees.